John Wiles: Producer of Doctor Who

+Wiles was keen to move into directing at the BBC, but instead was assigned the producership of Doctor Who, a job he had little enthusiasm for.
+He would ultimately have one of the shortest stints of any permanent producer of Doctor Who, being credited on four serials between 1965 and 1966: The Myth Makers, The Daleks' Master Plan (which lasted for twelve episodes), The Massacre of St Bartholomew's Eve, and The Ark.

 Although he had a good working relationship with story editor Donald Tosh, Wiles found that he was unable to make many changes to the format of the programme.
 Attempts to make the series darker led to clashes with actor William Hartnell who, as the sole remaining member of the original team, saw himself as the guardian of the series' original values.
 An attempt to give new companion Dodo Chaplet a cockney accent was vetoed by Wiles' superiors, who ordered that the regulars must speak "BBC English".
 With Hartnell increasingly in poor health and hostile to Wiles, the latter sought a way to replace the actor.
 However, this was again opposed by Wiles' superiors.
 Wiles also disliked the lengthy The Daleks' Master Plan story which had been commissioned by the previous production team and which proved difficult to realise.
-One of his few changes that lasted even a short time was to limit nearly all stories to just four episodes.

-In early 1966, Wiles resigned in frustration over an inability to steer the show in the direction he wanted.
+In early 1966, Wiles resigned in frustration over an inability to steer the show in the direction he wanted, feeling that BBC management siding with Hartnell over him made his position untenable.
+Peter Purves, another member of the regular cast, believed Wiles resigned before he could be sacked.
 Tosh resigned in sympathy.
-Of the episodes from his tenure, only the four episode serial The Ark, and three episodes from The Daleks' Master Plan, still survive in the BBC's archives.
+Of the episodes from his tenure, only the four episode serial The Ark, and five episodes from The Daleks' Master Plan, still survive in the BBC's archives.
 As Wiles chose not to employ John Cura and his Tele-snaps service, only a few clips (sourced from both low-quality 8mm and higher quality 16mm film recordings), publicity photographs and behind the scenes stills give a visual record of his work on the series.